Sleep for Optimal Physical Health: Supporting The Body’s Healing and Repair

 There are many ways to improve sleeping habits, including:

-• Stress Management: Practising relaxation techniques such as mindfulness or yoga can help reduce stress levels and make it easier to fall asleep.
+• Stress Management: Practising relaxation techniques such as mindfulness meditation or yoga can help reduce stress levels and make it easier to fall asleep.

 • Diet Changes: Eating healthy foods and avoiding caffeine late in the day can also have a positive effect on sleep quality.